fukugit/gulp-img-compress/README.md

 ## Usage
 ### To resize image files.
-1. To put image files you want to resize into the img-original folder.
+1. To put image files you want to resize, into the img-original folder.
 2. run ``npx gulp resize``
 3. you can see img-resize folder.
 The resized image files will be there.
 <br/>

 ### To compress image files.
-1. To put image files you want to compress into the img-resize folder.
+1. To put image files you want to compress, into the img-resize folder.
 2. run ``npx gulp compress``
 3. you can see img-compressed folder.
 The compressed image files will be there.
 <br/>